aws-samples/aws-lambda-docker-serverless-inference/README.md

 ## Pay as you go inference with AWS Lambda (Container Image Support)
 ![AWS ML](img/aws_ml.png) ![AWS Lambda](img/aws_lambda.png) ![Docker](img/docker.png)

-This repository contains resources to help you deploy Lambda functions based on Python and Java [Docker Images](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/).
+This repository contains resources to help you deploy Lambda Functions based on Python and Java [Docker Images](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/).

 The applications deployed illustrate how to perform inference for scikit-learn, XGBoost, TensorFlow and PyTorch models using Lambda Function.